 Key Market Stats:

-Although housing is relatively affordable in Columbia, there simply isn’t enough inventory to meet demand, according to The Post and Courier.
-The imbalance between supply and demand is one likely reason why so many households in the market rent rather than own.
+Although housing is relatively affordable in Columbia, there simply isn’t enough inventory to meet demand.
+The imbalance between supply and demand is one likely reason why more than 50% of the households in Columbia rent rather than own.

 Rental property investors in Columbia also benefit from the various demographic segments driving demand for rental housing, including the military from Fort Jackson Army Base and the National Guard, students from the University of South Carolina, and retirees drawn to the low cost of living and great climate.